 - Traveling with an allergy?
 Research ahead of time how to explain your allergy.
 Keep in mind that store owners and restaurant staff might not know all the foods that contain allergens, so it’s helpful to know the names of some of these too.
 If you’re gluten-free, pick up a handy Gluten-Free Translation Card with descriptions of Celiac disease, cross-contamination risk, and local Thai ingredients in Thai.

 At the end of the day, food in Thailand is fine to eat.
-Who are we kidding, it’s more than fine – it’s amazing!
 Thai people love their food and eating out is a perfect way to soak up local life.
 The food is usually cooked FAST and from fresh ingredients.
-Don’t be afraid to go outside your comfort zone and try something new… our mouths are watering just thinking about it.
+Don’t be afraid to go outside your comfort zone and try something new.

 Can you drink the water in Thailand?